It was a day like any other when Aurora Cervantes paid a visit to a popular Atwater eatery.

 Jerkovich thought that was the last he’d hear from Cervantes.
 But not long after her visit Feb.
 15, 2012, Jerkovich received a letter from an attorney demanding more than $5,000 for “bleeding, swelling and bruising” to Cervantes’ tongue and mouth, as well as chest pain and anxiety.

 Documents show the restaurant’s insurance company paid Cervantes $1,000 to settle the claim.

 Cervantes, who claims to suffer from lupus and depression, said she was denied access to Brook’s Ranch on Feb.
-15, 2012, because of a lack of signage for disabled parking spots and no pavement markings or “tow away” warning signs above the disabled parking spots, according to the lawsuit filed Jan.
+15, 2012, because of a lack of signage for handicapped-accessible parking spots and no pavement markings or “tow away” warning signs above the handicapped-accessible parking spots, according to the lawsuit filed Jan.
 17, 2013.

 Jerkovich has been in business since 1983, employing more than 20 people, and said he’s never gotten complaints from dozens of elderly and disabled people who visit his restaurant.

 Russell Humphrey, the Lodi attorney who represented Cervantes in both complaints, said he doesn’t recall the details of the case.
 Humphrey said he hasn’t heard from Cervantes in more than a year.

 “It is a very old case and I’m sure the file is in storage, so I’m not sure how much help I would be,” Humphrey said in an email.
 “It’s been a really long time and I don't have much recollection of the case.”